juju/docs/src/en/multiuser.md

 The name of the original controller, in this case 'lxd-bionic-1', is offered as a default controller name.

+!!!
+Note:
+    A user can be acted upon (e.g. granted permissions) prior to that user registering the controller.

 ## Logins and logouts

 A user who has just registered a controller is automatically logged in to that